-- 153. Around 11:30 AM, a large group of Proud Boys arrived at the Capitol, moving in loosely organized columns of five across.
-The crowd made way for them.
-122 - 154.
+- 152. Even before Trump gave his speech at the Ellipse Demonstration, crowds had already begun swarming near the Capitol. - 153.
+Around 11:30 AM, a large group of Proud Boys arrived at the Capitol, moving in loosely organized columns of five across.
+The crowd made way for them.124 - 154.
 At the same time, Washington, D.C. police had to leave Capitol grounds to respond to reports of violence throughout the city, including a man with a rifle, and a vehicle loaded with weaponry.
+For example:

+124. What Happened on Jan.
+6, supra n.118.

-For example: - a.
+- a.
 Around 12:33 PM, police detained another individual with a rifle near the World War II Memorial, which was close to where Trump was speaking. - b.
 Around 12:45 PM, various security agencies such as the Capitol Police and FBI responded to reports of a pipe bomb outside the Republican National Committee headquarters and suspicious packages found in or around other buildings near the Capitol, such as the Supreme Court and the Democratic National Committee headquarters. - 155.
 On information and belief, Trump was personally informed about the escalating security situation at the Capitol before he began his speech.

-E. Trump Directed Supporters to March on the Capitol and Intimidate Pence and Congress.
+5. Trump Directed Supporters to March on the Capitol and Intimidate Pence and Congress.